 Your clinician or contraception provider will ask you questions to check whether you could be at a higher risk, for example, if you smoke, have high blood pressure, are overweight, take certain medicines or have a certain family medical history.

-To read more about the contraceptive pill and blood clots risks read our latest interview with Julia Hogan, MSI UK Lead Contraceptive Nurse at this link:
+To read more about the contraceptive pill and blood clot risks, read our interview with Julia Hogan, Independent Trainer in Long-Acting Reversible Contraception.

 What to do if you miss a combined pill